bartgel/web/README.md

 [ ] Generate my data on linkedIn

+[ ] Create a video explaining this application

 [ ] Refactoring: improve automated testing (we moved automated testing here what is generally a bad practice, but the technologies and methods we are using are not yet stable and we don't want to influece the process of creativity)

 ## Architecture